Two-dimensional electronic spectra from trajectory-based dynamics: pure-state Ehrenfest, spin-mapping, and mean classical path approaches: Pure-state Ehrenfest Methods

 \subsection{Use of Spin-Mapping to Improve Population Dynamics}

 Ehrenfest dynamics has significant detailed-balance issues which lead to incorrectly predicted quantum state populations.
-We shall therefore investigate whether the population dynamics that occurs during the $t_2$ evolution can be improved by replacing Ehrenfest propagation with a more accurate method based on generalized spin mapping.\cite{Rune2020} We choose spin mapping because it has been shown to give better population dynamics than Ehrenfest for the FMO model,~\cite{Rune2020} because it is straightforward to implement, and because it can use time steps of a similar size to Ehrenfest (as opposed to MASH, for example, which requires smaller times steps\cite{Rune2023}).
+We shall therefore investigate whether the population dynamics that occurs during the $t_2$ evolution can be improved by replacing Ehrenfest propagation with a more accurate method based on generalized spin mapping.\cite{Rune2020} We choose spin mapping\footnote{Note that we are referring here to fully linearized spin mapping, not the partially linearized spin-PLDM approach described in Ref.~29} because it has been shown to give better population dynamics than Ehrenfest for the FMO model,~\cite{Rune2020} because it is straightforward to implement, and because it can use time steps of a similar size to Ehrenfest (as opposed to MASH, for example, which requires smaller times steps\cite{Rune2023}).

 Spin mapping differs from Ehrenfest dynamics in three crucial respects: the initialization of the system variables, the calculation of the reduced density matrix, and the equations of motion for the bath variables.
 We shall now explain how we implement these changes in the present context.